Owling797/FSE_final_project/README.md

 ## Overview
 This project uses a pretrained ResNet model to classify images of smokers.

-From images to probabilities of smoking persons in them:
+From images to probabilities of smoking persons:

 * prob: 0.02